Help! HSBC Rejected My Contractor Mortgage Application!

 What about mortgages based on my self-employed status?

-The majority of High Street lenders ask to see at least 2-3 years accounts.
+Like HSBC, most High Street lenders ask to see at least 2-3 years accounts.
 This is so they can assess your affordability based on dividend drawings.
-For contractors who draw large dividends through their limited company, that’s often good enough.
+For contractors who draw large dividends through their limited company, that's not going to help.

 Low salary and dividends is the norm for a limited company contractor.
-Great strategy for tax-planning, but it doesn’t help them when applying for a mortgage.
+It's a great strategy for tax-planning.
+But that small 'income' doesn't help when applying for a mortgage.

 That's not to say that all High Street lenders are so dismissive.
 Some offer types of contractor mortgages and made them easy to access, by comparison.